PP-Namias/Computer-Science-Lecture-Notes/2nd Year 2nd Semester/HUMAN COMPUTER INTERACTION.md

 However, with the advent of the internet and the explosion of mobile and diversified technologies such as voice-based and Internet of Things (IoT), computing became omnipresent and omnipotent.
 Technological competence further led to the evolution of user interactions.
 Consequently, the need for developing a tool that would make such man-machine interactions more human-like grew significantly.
 This established HCI as a technology, bringing different fields such as cognitive engineering, linguistics, neuroscience, and others under its realm.

 Today, HCI focuses on designing, implementing, and evaluating interactive interfaces that enhance user experience using computing devices.
 This includes user interface design, user-centered design, and user experience design.

+Human Computer Interaction (HCI) – to satisfy users, mainly designs and interface.
+How easy your program is and how appealing it is to the user.
+User Interface (UI) – aesthetic, colors, buttons, and designs.
+User Experience (UX) – how the user feels about your program, user’s satisfaction, and user’s interaction to your program from first to last.

 ## Key components of HCI
 Fundamentally, HCI is made up of four key components: